 George Clooney aside, Lake Como has been known for its magnificent villas for a long time, and some of them were also the setting for famous films.
 For example, George Lucas chose Villa del Balbianello for Star Wars II – Attack of the Clones.
 In the 60s, Luchino Visconti filmed part of Rocco and his Brothers in Bellagio.
 And some scenes of James Bond Casino Royale took place at Villa del Balbianello and Villa La Gaeta.
 Last but not least, Ocean’s Twelve is partly set in two famous villas: Villa Erba and Villa Oleandra.
 This latter is the mansion George Clooney bought on Lake Como.

-There are so many villas on Lake Como that to visit them all.
-But to do so, you would need to spend days.
+There are so many villas on Lake Como that to visit them all, you would need to spend days.
 However, on a day trip from Milan, you’ll likely have time for only one or two.
 The most famous are Villa Serbelloni, Villa Melzi, and Villa d’Este, but there are indeed many more.
-So if you need help to make up your mind, why not buy a book?
+So, if you need help to make up your mind, why not buy a book?

 Italian Gardens of Lake Como is a beautiful photography book that will undoubtedly inspire you.
-Travel guides are always helpful, thus have a look at Lonely Planet Italian Lakes and the Rough Guide to Italian Lakes.
+Travel guides are always helpful; have a look at Lonely Planet Italian Lakes and the Rough Guide to Italian Lakes.

 How to plan a day trip to Lake Como from Milan

-Getting to Lake Como from Milan on your own is quite easy.
+Getting to Lake Como from Milan on your own is relatively easy.
 However, a group or private tour is recommended if you want to discover more of this enchanting area.
-No need to figure out train, bus, and boat schedules nor to draw your itinerary in advance.
+There is no need to figure out train, bus, and boat schedules or draw your itinerary in advance.